Beasta2768/Final-Year-Project/Proposal.md

  - Objective 1 - Design the user interface
  - Objective 2 - Find and test appropriate image recognition package
- - Objective 3 -
+ - Objective 3 - Create a login/register system
- - Objective 4 -
+ - Objective 4 - Add the ability to upload store and view images
- - Objective 5 -
+ - Objective 5 - Intergrade the image recognition system with the image uploads
  - Objective 6 -
  - Objective 7  -
  - Objective 8  -